PCSC Program Modules

 Hormone therapy, also known as androgen deprivation therapy (ADT), is a type of treatment for prostate cancer.
 Since ADT reduces a man’s testosterone, it causes a range of physical and psychological side effects.
 Being able to recognize and control the side effects proactively is the best way to avoid long term problems with ADT.

 Urinary incontinence (UI), or urgency can occur following prostate cancer treatment.
-We hold a 1.5-hour group information session each month, held by a Registered Physiotherapist with special training in male pelvic floor, to help you understand what can be done to reduce the effects of surgery and radiation therapy on urinary function.
+We hold a 1.5-hour group education session each month, held by a Registered Physiotherapist with special training in male pelvic floor, to help you understand what can be done to reduce the effects of surgery and radiation therapy on urinary function.

 Patients who are experiencing urgency or incontinence 12-weeks following surgery can also schedule one-on-one clinical appointments with our pelvic floor physiotherapist.
 During these appointments, patients will learn how to contract the pelvic floor to help improve urinary control, as well as other techniques to manage urgency.